 The Bail Project™ National Revolving Bail Fund provides free bail assistance to low-income individuals who are legally presumed innocent, and whom a judge has deemed eligible for release before trial contingent on paying bail.
 We enable our clients to return home to their families and communities while awaiting their court dates.
 We call this model Community Release with Support.
 Here’s how it works:

 We work with public defenders and community-based organizations to identify people in need of bail assistance.
 We also research jail websites to find people trapped by unaffordable cash bail.

 After interviewing each client and determining eligibility, we pay their bail and develop a support strategy to ensure they can come back to court and engage with their legal process in a meaningful way.

 We remind clients about their court dates and help problem solve when obstacles arise.

 We connect clients to voluntary services and provide support, including transportation assistance, as needed.

 We elevate our clients’ experiences through storytelling and collect data to support advocacy and foster public understanding of the need for reform.

-The Bail Project consists of a central support office and a growing network of community-based teams.
+The Bail Project, Inc. consists of a central support office and a growing network of community-based teams.
 Known as Bail Disruptors and Client Advocates, these passionate activists, many of whom have experienced the bail system firsthand, lead our work at the local level.